-When we receive your report, we will acknowledge we have received it.
+When we receive your report, we will acknowledge receipt.
 We may also contact you for more information to help us assess any allegations and inform our decision.

 Note: If you made your report anonymously we will not be able to contact you or discuss it with you.